 “The package,” he instructed.
 “No sudden moves.”

 She nodded, slowly.
-She bit her lip in frustration.
-She was practically trembling with helpless rage, as she reached inside her vest pocket.
 She looked out into the sea of faces.
 Most were masked, though many had lowered their masks.
 Pressed against the wall in fear, the gentlemen had their arms wrapped protectively around their ladies.
 Even amongst the crowd, she was helpless.
 No one here would risk intervening.
+She bit her lip in frustration.

-Annabel reached into her pocket and withdrew the small yellow envelope she’d taken from Connor’s safe.
+Annabel shuddered with helpless rage as she reached inside her vest pocket and withdrew the small yellow envelope she’d taken from Connor’s safe.
 Until now, she hadn’t given much thought to what it contained.
 A diamond necklace, a family heirloom, an artifact from a foreign land—these were the kinds of things Annabel was accustomed to stealing.
 But this was something different, its value measured not by the number of diamonds it contained or by the karat of the gold, but by the significance it held for the would-be buyer.
 Whatever it was, it had driven them to desperate measures to ensure they received it.
 She held out the envelope, and it was immediately snatched away by the plague doctor.

 “What now?” she asked.